trainML/homebrew-tinc/README.md

-# homebrew-tinc
+# homebrew-trainML
-Homebrew formula for pre-release tinc installation.
+Homebrew formulas for trainML client installation.
 Required for the use of the trainML platform.